WuerthPhoenix/tornado/src/engine/matcher/src/accessor/README.md

 # Accessor

-The Accessor module contains the logic to extract data from an incoming Event.
+The *matcher::accessor* module contains the logic to extract data from an incoming Event.